stuhlmueller/connoisseur/models/13-inferring-actions.md

 ---
 layout: model
-title: Inferring Sequences of Actions
+title: Sequential Planning as Inference
 ---

 Let's see if we can infer actions that lead to a specific outcome.